wger-project/docs/docs/development/mobile_app.rst

 2) Dry-run release before uploading

 We use `fastlane <https://fastlane.tools/>`_ to automate the release process.
-To test the release process, install it first and then
+To test the that the update works, you can make a dry-run

-* Increase build nr in pubspec.yaml (revert after the dry-run was successful)
+* Increase build nr in pubspec.yaml (revert after the dry-run was successful):
+  ``flutter pub run cider bump build``
 * ``flutter build appbundle --release``
 * ``bundle install``
 * ``bundle update fastlane``